leviwheatcroft/metalsmith-contentful/.README.md

 ### queries

 This plugin doesn't use contentful queries, it just pulls down everything and stores it in your cache.
 You can then query your cache with [nedb queries][nedb queries].
-Items are stored in cache in the same form they're retrieved from contentful.

 The `contentful` property in metadata exposes two functions `find` and `findOne`.
 Consider the following example.
 Both return promises which resolve to the query result, and both accept a single parameter: a nedb search query.